Portrait of an adult gorilla close up at a short distance.

 Head shot of Camille Wekesa

 The 2023 grant was awarded to Camille Wekesa from Ontulili Primates Protection (OPP).
-OPP's main aims as a community-based organisation are to restore the riverine habitat along the Ontulili river, in Nanyuki, Kenya, educate the local community about human-primate coexistence and instil a live of nature, the environment and primates/wildlife to the next generation of young Kenyans through art education and creativity.
+OPP's main aims as a community-based organisation are to restore the riverine habitat along the Ontulili river, in Nanyuki, Kenya, educate the local community about human-primate coexistence and instil a love of nature, the environment and primates/wildlife to the next generation of young Kenyans through art education and creativity.

 Tekou Ngunte Herve crouching amongst small crops